-- Specification of the key exchange algorithm.
-RSA certificates are useful for key exchanges as RSA is a widely used public-key algorithm that can be used for either encryption or digital signing. - Specification of the cipher to be used.
-Permitted ciphers are taken from the following list: RC4, DES, 3DES_EDE, AES_128, AES_256. - Specification of the hash algorithm to be used.
-Permitted hashes include MD5, SHA and SHA256.
-Note that SHA256 hash algorithms are only available with AES_128 and AES_256 ciphers.
+- Specification of the cipher to be used.
+Permitted ciphers are taken from the following list: RC4, DES, 3DES\EDE, AES\128, AES\256. - Specification of the hash algorithm to be used.
+Permitted hashes include MD5, SHA, SHA256 and SHA384.
+Note that SHA256 and SHA384 hash algorithms are only available with AES\128 and AES\256 ciphers.

-The OrbixSSL class IT_SSLCipherSuite defines each of the cipher suites permitted by OrbixSSL.
+The OrbixSSL class IT\SSLCipherSuite defines each of the cipher suites permitted by OrbixSSL.
 These are: